PhamNhatHaoPTIT/Onboard-Note/kafka/kafka-report.md

         <img src="media/kafka-basic-concepts.png" />
     </div>

++ Producer will decide target partition to place any message, depending on
+  + Partition id, if it's `specified` within the message
+  + `key % num partitions`, if no partition id is mentioned
+  + `Round robin` if neither partition id nor message key are available in message, meaning only value is available

 #### Four features of Kafka

 + Distributed: Kafka is distributed in the sense that it `stores`, `receives` and `sends` messages on `different nodes` (called brokers)